-Course will develop digital control concepts for aircraft applications methodology of designing a digital flight control system for a high performance aircraft; review of sensor and actuator characteristics. detailed case study of a digital flight control system will be perform by students.
-PREREQUISITE: AE4342.
+This course will develop digital control concepts for aircraft applications; methodology of designing a digital flight control system for a high performance aircraft; review of sensor and actuator characteristics.
+A detailed case study of a digital flight control system will be performed by students.